AlainParadis/wil/handling-anxiety.md

 ---
 Meeting new people and sharing your work can feel intimidating, but there are practical strategies to make the experience easier and more rewarding.

+>   The best response to anxiety is action.

 ### **1. Preparation Before the Review**

 * **Script Key Points**